 Built on Meditations, Letters to Lucilius, the Discourses, the Enchiridion, and On Anger.
-Every quotation cited.
+Every quotation cited to book and section.

+Counsel is AI-composed and labeled.
+The quotations are the philosophers' own.
 Conversations processed by Anthropic, under commercial terms that prohibit training on your words.

 Some nights sound like this.